 Frequently Asked Questions

-101 is the new number to call to contact your local police.
-It is being rolled out by the Home Office, across England and Wales with the support of all 43 police forces.
-101 will:
+101 is a national number to call to contact your local police.
+It was rolled out by the Home Office, across England and Wales with the support of all 43 police forces.

 - Help communities keep their neighbourhoods safe by giving them an easy way to contact the Force to report crime and other concerns that do not require an emergency police response;

 - Make the police more accessible to their communities while reducing pressure on the 999 system and helping them to identify and allocate resources where they are needed the most;

 - Help the police to cut crime by making it easier for the public to pass on information about crimes in their neighbourhoods and allowing the police to take swift action.

 - Read more about 101 here on our 101 Did You Know page